 The Cooperative Temporal Perception Challenge focuses on advancing V2X-enabled detection and multi-object tracking.
 Built on the open-source UniV2X framework, this challenge provides participants with pre-recorded multi-view sensor data from both ego-vehicles and infrastructure.
 The primary objective is to leverage V2X communication to enhance temporal perception under bandwidth-constrained conditions.
 Participants are required to process the provided data to generate high-quality detection and tracking results.

-Task Output: 3D position, heading angel, tracking ID.
+Task Output: 3D boxes information, tracking ID.

 Evaluation